 Pay attention to setting—this may be specific to my own writing flaws, but I always skip right over setting in the first draft of a manuscript.
 It’s not uncommon for my editor to gently say, “Um, I have no idea where any of the first half of the book takes place.”
 My first drafts tend to focus on dialog/action, without any explanation of where each scene happens.
 The second draft is where I start to change “restaurant” to “swanky downtown steakhouse” and “apartment” to “his cold, spartan penthouse.”

 Search for TK.
-In my 5 Tips for Fast Drafting I mentioned how I use “TK” during my first draft process to denote any character name/timeline reference that I can’t remember off the top of my head as I’m writing.
+I use “TK” during my first draft process to denote any character name/timeline reference that I can’t remember off the top of my head as I’m writing.
 The first thing I do during the second draft is do a “Find” for TK and start to fill in those gaps.

 Make note of the parts when your attention/interest wavers while you’re reading through—it may not necessarily mean that it needs to be cut/fixed; it could just be that you’re sick of the story and need sometime time away with it.
 But it could also mean that if your attention’s wavering, your readers’ will too.
 The second-draft/frist-read-through is a great time to pay attention to this, because you’ll never get to read your book “For the first time” again.